Posted by Gary Mackley-Smith on October 26, 2017

 Since 2016 the rules for trivial benefits have been enshrined in law.
 And whilst they may not always have a direct impact on Christmas, they can be helpful, as explained below.
 Broadly, a trivial benefit is one that is non-contractual, costs £50 or less per employee, and is not for services performed.
 If the cost exceeds £50, the whole benefit is taxed, not just the excess.
-Trivial benefits are capped at £300 per tax year for directors, office holders and their families.
+Trivial benefits are capped at a total of £300 per tax year for directors, office holders and their families.

 Trivial benefits can provide more scope for employers to provide Christmas gifts and parties.

 Christmas is the time for office parties and a great way of making employees feel valued.
 Provided the function meets certain rules, they are free of tax and National Insurance Contributions (NICs).